-David J. Puglia, Ph.D., is Assistant Professor of English at Bronx Community College of the City University of New York, where he teaches courses in folklore and writing.
+David J. Puglia, Ph.D., is a Professor and Deputy Chairperson in the English Department at Bronx Community College of The City University of New York, where he teaches courses in folklore, children’s literature, popular culture, and writing.

 He received his M.A. in Folk Studies from Western Kentucky University, under the supervision of Dr. Michael Ann Williams, and his Ph.D. in American Studies from Penn State Harrisburg, under the supervision of Dr. Simon J. Bronner.